 There are epidemics of chronic kidney disease of unknown cause in many countries of the world, including the UK.
-Genetic experts at the Centre for Nephrology, RFH will collaborate with an international group of researchers by studying existing DNA samples from several hundred overseas patients to assess genetic variations that could be leading to susceptibility to the disease and use the findings for further research on genetic origins of the disease in the UK.
+Genetic experts at the Centre for Nephrology, RFH, will collaborate with an international group of researchers in studying existing DNA samples from several hundred patients from countries where conditions that are rare in the UK are common.
+Assessment of genetic variations leading to susceptibility to the disease in overseas patients could identify the genetic origins of the disease in the UK.

-Dr B Caplin, Dr H Stanescu.
-UCL Centre for Nephrology.
+Dr Ben Caplin, Dr Horia Stanescu.
+UCL Centre for Nephrology

 A patient with kidney failure is unable to excrete waste products in the urine.
 These accumulate and cause harm in the body as a whole.
 Haemodialysis treatments remove these toxins by passing the patient’s blood through the dialyser.
 The project aims to widen the range of toxins that can be cleared from the body by developing new filtration membranes and enable the 2 million patients being treated to survive for longer and in better health.

-Dr A Davenport, Director of Dialysis Research, RFH, Dr Kwang-Leong Choy, Director of UCL Institute for Materials Discovery.
+Dr Andrew Davenport, Director of Dialysis Research, RFH, Dr Kwang-Leong Choy, Director of UCL Institute for Materials Discovery.

 Transplantation is the recommended treatment for many patients with end-stage kidney disease and it can greatly improve the quality and length of life.
-However, despite scientific advances, antibodies produced by the patient’s immune system are still the commonest reason for a transplant ultimately failing.
+Antibodies produced by the patient’s immune system are the commonest reason for a transplant ultimately failing.
 This project will develop a new way of detecting the antibodies, using donor tissue taken at the time of transplantation, and will see if changes in Notch-2 (a key receptor in body tissue) can influence production of these damaging antibodies.

-Prof A Salama, Prof H. Stauss, UCL Centre for Nephrology and UCL Institute of Immunity and Transplantation.
+Professor Alan Salama, Dr Ciara Magee and Professor H. Strauss, UCL Centre for Nephrology and UCL Institute of Immunity and Transplantation.

 If the cancer is contained within the prostate it can be treated with therapies using light or ultrasound to enhance the delivery of intravenously injected agents such as chemotherapy drugs directly to the cancer cells.
 When cells die through such treatments it is believed that the body reacts by mounting an immune response that makes more of them die and so makes this action even more successful.
 The project aims to understand this response and find treatments that harness the immune system and use it to kill these cells.

-Dr R Hamoudi, Ms C Moore, Prof A MacRobert, Miss S De Pinillos Bayona.
-UCL/UCLH Depts of Urology, Pathology and Photochemistry/Photobiology.
+Dr Rifat Hamoudi, Ms Caroline Moore, Prof Alexander MacRobert, Miss Sandra de Pinillos Bayona.
+UCL/UCLH Departments of Urology, Pathology and Photochemistry/Photobiology.

-As tumours grow they can release cells called circulating tumour cells (CTCs) into the bloodstream, but in kidney cancer this has been difficult to detect due to problems in finding reliable markers.
+As tumours grow they can release cells called circulating tumour cells (CTCs) into the bloodstream, but in kidney cancer they have been difficult to detect due to problems in finding reliable markers.
 Two independent methods of isolating CTCs in renal cancer will be investigated.
 Measuring them could prove very useful as predictors of likely outcome for the patient and/or response to treatment.

-Dr J de Azevedo Barreiros Briosa Neves, Dr A Nyga, Dr M.Tran, Prof M Emberton.
+Dr Joana de Azevedo Barreiros Briosa Neves, Dr Agata Nyga, Dr MaxineTran, Professor Mark Emberton.
 UCL/UCLH Urology, Oncology Division of Science and Interventional Science.

-Dr L M C Echeverria, Dr H Whitaker, Mr H Ahmed, UCL/UCLH Urology & Centre for Molecular Intervention.
+Dr L M C Echeverria, Dr Haley Whitaker, Mr Hashim Ahmed, UCL/UCLH Urology & Centre for Molecular Intervention.

 Equipment for the Centre for Nephrology

-A contribution towards provision of a 'state of the art' confocal microscope and multiphoton microscope equipment for the imaging required in a wide range of biomedical research projects in the Centre for Nephrology.
+A contribution has been made towards provision of a 'state of the art' confocal microscope and multiphoton microscope equipment for the imaging required in a wide range of biomedical research projects in the Centre for Nephrology.